RAVE FabriCARE is not a “value priced” or “competitively priced” cleaner.

 Not quality of work.

-Low price is the last refuge of dry cleaners who don’t care enough to deliver a garment, household textile or accessory actually worth paying for.
+Low prices is the last refuge of dry cleaners who don’t care enough to deliver a garment, household textile or accessory that's actually worth paying for.

-In your experience, how often is the cheaper or cheapest choice the best choice?
+In your personal experience, how often is the cheaper or cheapest choice the best choice?

 Garment care at the bespoke, made-to-measure, designer, high-fashion, specialty and couture level involves specialized procedures, processes, equipment and facilities.